Earthquakes on May 1, 2026

 75.9 km1--✓ ReviewedUSGS →

-This magnitude 2.1 event was detected 26 km SW of Tyonek, Alaska on May 1, 2026, with origin time 22:21 UTC.
+A magnitude 2.1 seismic event took place 26 km SW of Tyonek, Alaska on May 1, 2026 at 22:21 UTC.
 A small number of nearby observers (1) submitted felt reports to the USGS.
 The event originated approximately 75.9 km below the surface, classifying it as intermediate depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
 Coordinates: 60.916°, -151.517°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-01